bluetentacle/contract-mesh/README.md

 - Given a service of a particular vesion, return a subset of dependency graph of the service and all of its direct and indirect dependencies
 - Return a subset of a contract, such as only the REST API

-The catalog itself comes with a service contract; we eat our own dog food!
+The catalog itself comes with a service contract.

 ### Contract validator

 The contract validator is a CLI application that calls the service catalog to validate the correctness of the contract.
-The validator can be run by developers manually when authoring the contract.
-It could also be invoked by the CI pipeline prior to publishing, to ensure that no invalid schemas are .
+The validator could be run by developers manually when authoring the contract.
+It could also be invoked by the CI pipeline prior to publishing.
 The validator ensures that:

 - The contract syntax is correct, and required information is provided
 - Breaking changes to the contract are not made without versioning